This BLOG On Owner Occupant Home Financing Guidelines Versus Non-Owner Was UPDATED And PUBLISHED On November 19th, 2020

 Home Buyers applying for FHA loans need to intend on living in a new home purchase.

-- Home Buyers cannot lie on a mortgage application and apply as an owner-occupied home mortgage loan and then turn around and rent it out without having the intent in living in new home purchase
+- Home Buyers cannot lie on a mortgage application and apply as an owner-occupied home mortgage loan and then turn around and rent it out without having the intent in living in a new home purchase

 Let’s take a case scenario: